 Get in on a fantastic science experience this year by registering a group of students for a station-based, hands-on learning day led by experts in areas important to our environment such as clean water, healthy soil and climate change.
 Students will be able to try out scientific equipment and get informed and inspired towards careers in environmental science, biology and more.

-Arctic Science Day, celebrating 10 years this year, is a free science experience for Grades 6 to 12 students.
+Arctic Science Day is a free science experience for Grades 6 to 12 students.

-Arctic Science Day connects your students with researchers who are dedicating their work to increase our understanding of the impacts of climate change on ecosystems and people in Canada's Arctic.
+Arctic Science Day connects your students with scientists who are researching the impacts of climate change on ecosystems and human communities in Canada's Arctic.

-Warning: Arctic Science Day MAY inspire your students towards careers in science and environmental research!
+Warning: Arctic Science Day MAY inspire your students towards careers in environmental sciences.

 FREE - transportation not included

-Freshwater Ecology Day is an opportunity for your students to learn about current water issues and actions we all can take to help protect water in Manitoba.
-Learning stations were led by educators and experts from International Institute for Sustainable Development - Experimental Lakes Area, Manitoba Conservation Districts, Manitoba Eco-Network, Lake Winnipeg Research Consortium, Manitoba Sustainable Development: Aquatic Invasive Species, and FortWhyte Alive.
-Our day opened with a blessing and water ceremony from elder Barbara Nepinak of Pine Creek First Nation.
+Freshwater Ecology Day in early October is an opportunity for your students to learn about current water issues and actions we all can take to help protect water in Manitoba.
+Learning stations are led by educators and experts in freshwater science including IISD- Experimental Lakes Area.